cose-wg/cose-spec/draft-schaad-cose.md

  in these structures MUST be encoded such that they are encoded using definite lengths and the minimum length encoding is used.

-* All parsers used SHOULD fail on both parsing and generation if the same key is used twice in a map.
+* All parsers used SHOULD fail on both parsing and generation if the same label is used twice as a key for the same map.

-While it is permitted to have key values other than those specified in this document in the outer maps (COSE_Sign, COSE_Signature, COSE_encrypt, COSE_recipient and COSE_mac), doing so is not encouraged.
+While it is permitted to have label values other than those specified in this document in the outer maps (COSE_Sign, COSE_Signature, COSE_encrypt, COSE_recipient and COSE_mac), doing so is not encouraged.
 Applications should make a determination if it will be permitted for that application.
 In general, any needed new fields can be accommodated by the introduction of new header fields to be carried in the protected or unprotected fields.
 Applications that need to have new fields in these maps should consider getting new message types assigned for these usages.
 Without this change, old applications will not see and process the new fields.

 # IANA Considerations